Jonatas-Goncalves/MaxxedSUSE/README.md

 This project is a script to install main and most common day-to-day applications of a common Windows user and  too to facilitate the installation of games for those who are not familiar with Linux.

-    * --- This Script is to run on a clean install of OpenSUSE Leap 15.6 or Tumbleweed (Possibly works in 15.5)--- *
+    * --- This Script is to run on a clean install of OpenSUSE Tumbleweed and Leap 15.6 (Possibly works in 15.5) --- *

 # Installation